tweag/ormolu/README.md

 * CPP support is experimental.
 CPP is virtually impossible to handle correctly, so we process them as a sort of unchangeable snippets.
-This works only in simple cases when CPP conditionals are self-contained.
-Use Ormolu with CPP at your own risk.
+This works only in simple cases when CPP conditionals surround top-level declarations.
+See the [CPP][design-cpp] section in the design notes for a discussion of the dangers.
 * Input modules should be parsable by Haddock, which is a bit stricter criterion than just being valid Haskell modules.
 * Various minor idempotence issues, most of them are related to comments.